TGTLabs/manifesto/README.md

 ### Hold yourself accountable to frequent research, critique, and feedback.

-*  Share purpose, intent and goals.
+*  Share purpose, intent, and goals.
 Know why this group of people is together making a thing.
 *  Share across the whole team and with external users.
 Collaborate with transparency.
 *  Share iterations.
 Iterate with trust!